 Sex workers often share common factors, regardless of their background, that can make them vulnerable to HIV transmission.7

 Multiple partners and inconsistent condom use

 In general, sex workers have comparatively high numbers of sexual partners compared with the general population.
 However, this does not necessarily increase their likelihood of becoming infected with HIV if they use condoms consistently and correctly.12

-The clients of sex workers also act as a 'bridge population', transmitting HIV between sex workers and the general population.
+The clients of sex workers act as a 'bridge population', transmitting HIV between sex workers and the general population.
 High HIV prevalence among the male clients of sex workers has been detected in studies globally.21 22 23

 Injecting drug use

-Researchers investigating HIV prevalence among female sex workers (FSW) have raised particular concerns about epidemics in Eastern Europe and Central Asia, where there is a significant overlap between sex work and injecting drug use.25
+Researchers investigating HIV prevalence among sex workers have raised particular concerns about epidemics in Eastern Europe and Central Asia, where there is a significant overlap between sex work and injecting drug use.25

 Migration, mobility and sex work